Teeth Crowns

 The risks of a dental crown procedure are similar to those of other types of dental surgery, including:

-• Infection.
-Infections can occur in any part of the mouth, including around the tooth, gums, and jawbone.
+• Infections can occur in any part of the mouth, including around the tooth, gums, and jawbone.

 Conclusion